jinghuazhao/software-notes/overall/README.md

 # Overall setup

-Contents in this section are generic, therefore worthwhile to note and maintain for a variety of applications.

 ## Oracle VirtualBox

 To set up shared folders and enforce shared clipboard for bidirectional copy between Linux and Windows,